GafferHQ/build/README.md

- - `--update-version-locks` When set this will ignore all version locks and update `yum-versionlock.list` to the 'current' version of all packages installed during docker's build.
-The revised file can then be committed and tagged, and a new docker image released.
+ - `--update-version-locks` When set this will ignore all version locks and update `yum-versionlock.list` to the 'current' version of all packages installed during the container build.
+The revised file can then be committed and tagged, and a new image released.

  - `--new-only` When set the existing version lock list will not be cleared.
-   This allows the versions to be locked for any new packages installed by changes to the `Dockerfile` without affecting the versions of existing packages.
+   This allows the versions to be locked for any new packages installed by changes to the `Containerfile` without affecting the versions of existing packages.

 ### Cheat sheet

-Added a new package to the image, installed with yum in the Dockerfile:
+Added a new package to the image, installed with yum in the Containerfile:

-`./build-docker.py --update-version-locks --new-only --tag x.x.x`
+`./build-container.py --update-version-locks --new-only --tag x.x.x`

 Update all packages to latest:

-`./build-docker.py --update-version-locks --tag x.x.x`
+`./build-container.py --update-version-locks --tag x.x.x`

 ### Releasing a new version of the build environment

-Docker images are automatically published to the GitHub Container Registry whenever a new release is made via https://github.com/GafferHQ/build/releases.
+Container images are automatically published to the GitHub Container Registry whenever a new release is made via https://github.com/GafferHQ/build/releases.
-This is performed by the `.github/workflows/dockerImagePublish.yml` workflow.
+This is performed by the `.github/workflows/containerImagePublish.yml` workflow.
 Once published, the images can be used by `./build.py` and by the CI process for `GafferHQ/gaffer`.

-### A note on Docker's caching mechanism
+### A note on Podman's caching mechanism

-Docker caches layers based on the `RUN` command string.
-As such, it does not known when the version lock file changes. the `--update-version-locks` command will always run with `--no-cache` set, but if you've just pulled some updates from upstream, and are re-building on your machine, you may find docker will be using an out-of-date cache of one or more of the layers.
+Podman caches layers based on the `RUN` command string.
+As such, it does not known when the version lock file changes. the `--update-version-locks` command will always run with `--no-cache` set, but if you've just pulled some updates from upstream, and are re-building on your machine, you may find podman will be using an out-of-date cache of one or more of the layers.

 As such, its recommended to use `--no-cache` whenever performing release